PJWalker/daggerheart/content/Character Options/Classes/Druid/index.md

 ***Ocean Master:*** You can breathe and move naturally underwater.
 When you succeed on an attack against a target within Melee range, you can temporarily Restrain them.

-***Unyielding:*** When you would mark an Armor Slot, roll a d6.
+***Unyielding:*** When you would mark an Armor Slot, roll  `dice:1d6`.
 On a result of 5 or higher, reduce the severity by one threshold without marking an Armor Slot.

 ### Mythic Beast